splineclaw/e621dl/README.md

 Commas should be used to separate tags.

-_If your group contains more than 5 tags, **e621dl** will try to automatically convert all additional tags to their proper alias and filter posts found from the first 5 tags.
-Until this feature is more thoroughly developed, you may need to consult the [e621 tag list](https://e621.net/tag_alias/) and manually convert aliases that do not get converted automatically.
-Otherwise, it would be greatly appreciated that you test the automatic tag conversion and report any issues._

 One side effect of the workaround used to search an unlimited number tags is that you may only use up to 5 meta tags `:`, negative tags `-`, operational tags `~`, or wildcard tags `*` per group, and they must be the first 5 items in the group.
 See [the e621 cheatsheet](https://e621.net/help/show/cheatsheet) for more information on these special types of tags.

 ## [Optional] Add blacklisted tags to the config file.